EranDakshitha/Secure-Chat-Application-with-End-To-End-Encryption/README.md

 ## Contact

-For any questions or suggestions, feel free to contact the project maintainer.
+For any questions or suggestions, feel free to contact.

 ---